People lies around us very often. But how can one recognize the deceptions? 3 steps to the truth.

 How an investor exposed the big lie

-Steve Marks, a venture capitalist from Northern California, felt good when he entered the manager's office in the fall of 2005.
-He was a guest at a young, up-and-coming computer animation company to find out if it would be worth investing in.
-They seemed to go well together straight away.
-In the company, which was located in San Francisco's trendy South of Market district, he met young animators dressed in fashion, who worked eagerly at their desks and vigorously crossed the long, open office space.
-Marks was enthusiastic about the enthusiasm of the employees and the productive atmosphere of the place.
+Steve Marks, a Northern California venture capitalist, had a good feeling in the fall of 2005 when he Office of the manager entered.
+He was a guest of a young, aspiring Company for computer animations to see if these would be worth getting into invest.
+They seemed a good match right away.
+In the company, which was located in San Francisco's trendy South of Market district, he met fashionably dressed people Boy Animators busily working at their desks, striding briskly across the long open office space.
+Marks loved the enthusiasm of the staff and the productive atmosphere of the place.
 That was exactly what he had in mind.
-He knew that the company had reduced its production costs by 40 percent of the industry average.
+He was aware that the company had reduced its production costs by 40 percent of the industry average.
 Part of the work was outsourced to the Far East, which created ideal conditions for dominating the market in a few years.

-The numbers looked good - all he had to do now was make sure the manager had enough foresight to do that Company to make it a safe and profitable investment.
-The CEO wasted no time with a formal presentation.
-Rather, he led Marks through the various rooms, pointed out various aspects of the work, and answered Marks' questions as he passed.
-He noticed that he spoke hastily and sometimes mixed up a few words, but otherwise he looked confident and composed.
-He was clearly proud of what his company had accomplished in such a short time, and Marks could see why.
+The numbers looked good - all he had to do now was make sure the manager had enough foresight to do that Company to a safe and profitable one Investment close.
+The CEO wasted no time with a formal one Presentation.
+Rather, he guided Marks through the various premises, pointed out various aspects of the work and answered Marks' Ask almost in passing.
+He noticed that he spoke hastily and sometimes got a few words mixed up, but otherwise he was effective confident and composed.
+He was clearly proud of what his company had accomplished in such a short amount of time, and Marks could see why.

 Don't fall for actors

 After the tour, he thanked the manager and went to the elevators.
-He was practically certain that he would return to the office with good news.
-On his way to the exit, he passed a desk with a young woman dressed in black.
-With her leather vest and nose ring, she looked more like a party-loving night owl to him than a conscientious office worker - which was not unusual, because it was a young, unconventional company.
+He was practical for surethat he would return to the office with good news.
+On his way to the exit he passed a desk at which a young woman dressed all in black Ms. sat.
+With her leather vest and nose ring, she looked more like a party-loving night owl than a conscientious office worker - which wasn't that unusual, because after all it was a young, unconventional company.
 Marks paused and watched the woman staring intently at the screen.
 "What are you working on now?"
 He asked casually.

 The young woman looked at him. »What am I working on?
 Oh, just a software story, ”she said.
 They talked about innocuous topics for a while before Marks finally said goodbye.
 He had changed his mind.
 He knew he wasn't going to invest in the company after all.
 Marks went straight back to the manager's office, but this time he wanted to ask him some completely different questions.
 It didn't take long for him to be certain that the young woman and many of the other "company employees" were actually actors.
 They had been hired for Marks' visit to create the impression of busyness and thriving entrepreneurship - the opposite of what actually happened: the company was actually on the verge of bankruptcy.
 Marks had thus witnessed the actors collecting fees that were actually intended for staff that did not even exist.
 Moreover, he had avoided making an extremely bad investment.
 How did he do it?